omertuc/nestedarchive/README.md

 Allows simplified access to files in nested archives.

 # Example
-For example, given an archive placed in `/tmp/foobar/foo.tar` with this structure:
+Given an archive placed in `/tmp/foobar/foo.tar` with this structure:
 ```
 foo.tar
     - foo1